basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 SMB was not a byte-for-byte port.
 TrueNAS ships private Samba VFS modules and has its own ACL/middleware behavior.
-Stock NixOS Samba can get close with `fruit`, `streams_xattr`, `shadow_copy2`, and sensible share definitions, but it is not literally the same stack.
+Stock NixOS Samba covers the parts I need with `fruit`, `streams_xattr`, and sensible share definitions, but it is not literally the same stack.
-So the plan calls out what must be tested from real clients: Time Machine, guest access, photo/media access, and previous versions.
+So the plan calls out what must be tested from real clients: Time Machine, guest access, and photo/media access.

 Snapshots and replication also changed.
 TrueNAS snapshot tasks become Sanoid policy.